 Veronique Vaka, born in 1986, is an Icelandic-based Canadian cellist and composer.
 She studied classical cello performance at Vincent-d’Indy, and continued her studies in electroacoustic composition at the University of Montreal.
 She recently completed a Master's degree in music composition, from the Iceland University of the Arts, under the guidance of Páll Ragnar Pálsson and Þuríður Jónsdóttir.
 Veronique took a step towards a more abstract approach to her music when she started her research: From Landscape to Music Notation.
 The intention of her work is to create a poetic context between what she sees, hears and feels in the unspoiled nature, and combine it into a musical composition.
 Her composition style can be described as organic, with an emphasis on small details such as rhythmic, textural, and timbral elements.

-Veronique Vaka has composed works for the Iceland Symphony Orchestra (YRKJA III), Sinfóníuhljómsveit Áhugamanna's Orchestra, Ensemble Paramirabo, Duo Harpverk, Ensemble Synaesthesis, Ensemble Adapter, Caput Ensemble, Nordic Affect and a Violin Concerto for Una Sveinbjarnardóttir.
+Veronique Vaka has composed works for the Iceland Symphony Orchestra, Sinfóníuhljómsveit Áhugamanna's Orchestra, Ensemble Paramirabo, Duo Harpverk, Ensemble Synaesthesis, Ensemble Adapter, Caput Ensemble, Nordic Affect and a Violin Concerto for Una Sveinbjarnardóttir.

-Veronique Vaka is currently writing a new work for the Iceland Symphony Orchestra.
+Veronique Vaka is currently writing new works The Iceland Symphony Orchestre, Siggi String Quartet (IS) and Ensemble Dasein (SE).

 Erlendis, released Mai 25, 2015.
 Moderna Records. https://modernarecords.bandcamp.com/album/erlendis